 • Melt the unsalted butter and chopped dark chocolate in a heavy bottom medium saucepan over low heat, stirring frequently until blended and smooth.
 Remove from the heat, then add in the espresso powder, vanilla extract and salt.
 Let cool for a few minutes while you whisk the eggs and sugar.

-½ cup Unsalted Butter, 6 oz Dark Chocolate 60%, 1 teaspoon Espresso Powder, 1 teaspoon Vanilla Extract, ¼ teaspoon Salt
+1/2 cup Unsalted Butter, 6 oz Dark Chocolate 60%, 1 tsp Espresso Powder, 1 tsp Vanilla Extract, 1/4 tsp Salt

 • Using your hand mixer or stand mixer fitted with the whisk attachment, whisk the eggs on medium-high speed.
 As you whisk them, gradually add in the granulated sugar until the mixture is pale yellow in color and has doubled in size to a frothy and fluffy texture, about 5-6 minutes.
 The mixture will almost start to look like a meringue and will have a ribbon effect from the whisk.